Max O'Dowd

-Maxwell Patrick O'Dowd (born 4 March 1994) is a Dutch international cricketer who made his debut for the Netherlands national cricket team in June 2015.
+Maxwell Patrick O'Dowd (born 4 March 1994) is a New Zealand-born Dutch international cricketer who made his debut for the Netherlands national cricket team in June 2015.
 He is a right-handed opening batsman and has played for the Netherlands in three editions of the ICC Men's T20 World Cup.

 Personal life

 O'Dowd was born on 4 March 1994 in Auckland, New Zealand.
 His father Alex O'Dowd played first-class cricket in New Zealand for Auckland and Northern Districts, and played and coached club cricket in the Netherlands for HBS Craeyenhout.

 O'Dowd holds a Dutch passport through his mother.
 He lived in the Netherlands until the age of twelve, before returning to Auckland and attending Westlake Boys High School.

 Domestic and franchise career

 O'Dowd played for the Netherlands national under-19 cricket team in the month-long 2012 European Challenge Series.
 His tournament included a five-wicket haul (5/20) against Jersey, and two half-centuries (against Jersey and Guernsey).

 Back in New Zealand for the 2012–13 season, O'Dowd played every match for the Auckland under-19s in the National Under-19 Tournament.
 He played club cricket in England in 2013, and also appeared in a single match in the Second Eleven Championship in the same season, playing for Nottinghamshire.
 O'Dowd played regularly for Auckland A during the 2014–15 New Zealand season.
 For the 2015 season, he signed for the Northern Hurricanes franchise in the North Sea Pro Series, a professional league which features teams from the Netherlands and Scotland.

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.